Initial Configuration on NAS

-Tip: If you have chosen to use “Google Cloud storage” to store the backup data, you may have created the GCP project for CubeBackup.
-If this is the case, please skip to 3.3 Enable Google APIs.
+Tip: If you have chosen to use “Google Cloud storage” to store the backup data, you may have already created the GCP project for CubeBackup in the previous step.
+If this is the case, please skip to c.
+Enable Google APIs.

 - Go to the Projects page in the Google Cloud Console.

 Tip: This page can be opened by either clicking the above link or selecting IAM & admin > Manage resources in the navigation menu.
 The navigation menu slides out from the left of the screen when you click the icon in the upper left corner of the page.